indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_scanning.rst

 ``find_resources_in_path(path)``
 ================================

-The ``oxidized_importer.find_resources_in_path()`` function will scan the specified filesystem path and return an iterable of objects representing found resources.
-Those objects will be 1 of the types documented in :ref:`oxidized_importer_python_resource_types`.
+This function scans a filesystem path and returns discovered resources.

-Only directories can be scanned.
+See :py:func:`find_resources_in_path` for the API documentation.

 To discover all filesystem based resources that Python's ``PathFinder`` *meta path finder* would (with the exception of ``.zip`` files), try the